bhavyaEE/RISCV-CPU/README.md

 DataMemoryVersion1 - Data memory for F1 - done by Riya.

-leftshift - Left shift for F1 - done by Bhavya.
+leftshift - Left shift for F1 - done by Riya.

-jump
+jump - Jump for F1 -  done by Bhavya.

 ## Initial Approach